nunofachada/simoututils/README.md

 ```

 The [output_plot](core/output_plot.m) function recognizes a number of
-[LineSpecs] and [PatchSpecs], namely 'Colors', 'LineStyles', 'LineWidths',
+[LineSpec]s and [PatchSpec]s, namely 'Colors', 'LineStyles', 'LineWidths',
 'Markers', 'MarkerEdgeColors', 'MarkerFaceColors' and 'MarkerSizes'.
 There is
-also the 'EdgeColors' option, which is only recognized within the [PatchSpecs]
+also the 'EdgeColors' option, which is only recognized within the [PatchSpec]s
 context, i.e. for type **f** plots.

 Returning to the example, the 3rd and 6th outputs of the last command (GrassQty